From a physical and thermodynamical point of view, there are several mechanisms acting simultaneously, by which water mist extinguishes fire.

-The water mist is drawn into the fire by the air, where due to the high heat, it quickly evaporates.
-Due to the enormous increase in the volume of the water droplets as they evaporate, the oxygen is displaced at the source of the fire, and the fire is extinguished.
+The water mist is carried with the air into the source of the fire, where it quickly evaporates due to the high heat.
+As a result of the enormous increase in the volume of the water droplets as they evaporate (up to 1,700 times), the oxygen at the source of the fire is displaced and the fire is smothered.

 3. Absorption of radiant energy